jlink/how-to-specify-it/docs/README.md

 }
 ```

-> In almost 80% of tests `otherKey` will not be present in `bst`, and since `otherKey` is rarely equal to `key`, then in most of these cases both sides of the equation will be `Optional.empty()`.
+> In ~~almost 80%~~ 91% of tests `otherKey` will not be present in `bst`, and since `otherKey` is rarely equal to `key`, then in most of these cases both sides of the equation will be `Optional.empty()`.
 In effect, we spend most of our effort testing that inserting `key` does not insert an unrelated key `otherKey` into the tree!
 While this would be a serious bug if it occurred, it seems disproportionate to devote so much test effort to this kind of case.
 >
 > More reasonable would be to divide our test effort roughly equally between cases in which the given key does occur in the random tree, and cases in which it does not.
 We can achieve this by changing the generation of keys.